kebni-dev/ardupilot_sensaition_driver/libraries/AP_ExternalAHRS/README_SensAItion_wiki.md

 The SensAItion sensor can be mounted in any orientation and the output can be rotated to match the local coordinate system if needed - see the configuration section below.
 As with any IMU, it is important to avoid excessive vibration levels and it is beneficial to use a mechanical damper between the sensor and the platform frame.

 ## Configuration of the sensor
 The SensAItion sensor has a number of configuration registers that control the baudrate, output data format, coordinate system rotation and much more.
 The configuration registers can be read and written using a text-based protocol via the User UART port as described in the User Manual.
 But Kebni also provides, on request, the Kebni INSight graphical user interface that helps the user set all configuration registers and can also be used to read and plot sensor data and perform a magnetometer calibration.
 For complete control of the sensor configuration, it is recommended to use INSight.

+Contact [Kebni](https://www.kebni.com/contact/) for access to the User Manual or Kebni INSight.

 To get started with the default configuration, it is sufficient to connect to the User UART port of the sensor with a terminal program.